-All newly appointed and promoted employees shall be required to successfully complete a probation period to begin immediately upon the employee's starting date or promotion date and to continue for a ninety (90) calendar day period which may be extended by the number of scheduled work days the employee may be absent from work.
-The probation period shall be utilized to help new and promoted employees achieve effective performance standards.
-The probation period shall be used by the appointing authority to observe and evaluate the employee's attitude, conduct and work habits.
-Upon expiration of the probation period, the appointing authority shall notify the Personnel Officer and Personnel Board in writing that:
+All newly appointed and promoted employees shall be required to successfully complete an initial probation period to begin immediately upon the employee's starting date or promotion date and, for all employees excepting special police officers, reserve police officers, and harbormaster employees, to continue for a ninety (90) calendar day period which may be extended by the number of scheduled work days the employee may be absent from work.
+For special police officers, reserve police officers, and harbormaster employees, the initial probation period shall be one year, which may be extended by the number of scheduled days the employee may be absent from work.
+The initial probation period shall be utilized to help new and promoted employees achieve effective performance standards.
+The initial probation period shall be used by the appointing authority to observe and evaluate the employee's attitude, conduct and work habits.
+Upon expiration of the initial probation period, the appointing authority shall notify the Personnel Officer and Personnel Board in writing that:

-- a. the employee's performance meets satisfactory standards and the individual will be retained in the position; or - b. the employee's performance, due to extenuating circumstances, requires additional observation and that the probation period will be extended an additional ninety (90) calendar days; or - c. the employee will be discharged in which case the employee may not appeal the removal.
+a. the employee's performance meets satisfactory standards and the individual will be retained in the position (ending probationary status); or b. the employee's performance, due to extenuating circumstances, requires additional observation and that the initial probation period will be extended an additional ninety (90) calendar days.
+Any extension of the initial probationary period, once elapsed, shall result in action allowed under either section 2.2.3 (a) or 2.2.3(c) and any such extension may be extended by the number of scheduled days the employee may be absent from work; or c. the employee will be discharged - in which case the employee may not appeal the removal.